 Buy if: You want a stiff and light performance-orientated bike with a great spec for the cash.

-The flagship Van Rysel RR 940 CF comes in two variants: this one, with Shimano's electronic Ultegra Di2 gear shifting, and the mechanical Dura-Ace version, below.
+The top-end Van Rysel Ultra CF comes in two variants: this one, with Shimano's electronic Ultegra Di2 gear shifting, and the mechanical Dura-Ace version, below.
 Aside from the groupset they're identical, with Mavic's Pro Carbon SL UST wheels and tyres and Yksion Pro tyres, and a Deda carbon handlebar on both bikes.
+A recent price drop means this is now one of the best value Di2-equipped bikes, especially when you take into account the carbon fibre wheels and handlebar.

 Buy if: You want a great package with whirr-clicky electronic gear shifting

 Like the Ultra AF Women's, the carbon fibre version gets women-specific contact points — saddle, stem and handlebar — on its Ultra Evo Dynamic frame.
-It's available in three sizes, XXS, XS and S, and the black edition here is a terrific deal at just £1,100.
+It's available in three sizes, XXS, XS and S.

 Buy if: You're a woman who wants a go-faster carbon fibre bargain